White House decries China rhetoric over Pelosi Taiwan visit

 It declined to provide further details about her itinerary, including when she is arriving in South Korea and how long she'll stay.
 Pelosi's schedule for Wednesday remains unclear and there were no details on when she will head to Japan.

 Ng reported from Kuala Lumpur and Soo reported from Hong Kong.
-Associated Press writers Huizhong Wu in Taipei, Taiwan, Kim Hyung-jin in Seoul, South Korea, and Lolita C. Baldor, Josh Boak, and Matthew Lee in Washington contributed to this report.
+Associated Press writers Huizhong Wu in Taipei, Taiwan; Kim Hyung-jin in Seoul, South Korea; Edith Lederer at the United Nations; and Lolita C. Baldor, Josh Boak, and Matthew Lee in Washington contributed to this report.